 PIJAC representatives also attended a major conference on the subject, and are now involved in cooperative programs with over 200 zoos, aquariums, private amphibian keepers, government agencies and universities.
 You can read more about theses efforts here.

 Bd and its fallout is the most important issue facing amphibians and those who care about their future.
 Please, make no mistake, this is a full-blown crisis.
 Please consider reading the following articles and becoming involved…I’ll be happy to assist in any way possible.
-Please write in with your questions and comments.

 Successful Bd Treatments